atanu0909/alert3/README.md

 ## Setup Instructions

 ### 1. Database Setup
-The system connects to your SQL Server database with the following details:
+The system connects to your SQL Server database.
+Database connection details are configured via environment variables for security.
-- Server: 1.22.45.168:19471
-- Database: etimetrackliteWEB
-- Username: sa
-- Password: sa@123

 ### 2. Email Configuration
 You need to configure email settings for sending reports: